 Our headquarters are located in Stamford, Connecticut, where we have leased approximately 24,000 square feet of office space under a lease that expires in April 2028, with two five-year renewal options or one ten-year renewal option.
-Our development operations are based in Durham, North Carolina, where we have leased approximately 10,350 square feet of office space under a lease that expires in 2023, with two five-year renewal options.
+Various corporate functions including clinical development operations are based in Durham, North Carolina, where we have leased approximately 10,350 square feet of office space under a lease that expires in 2026, with two five-year renewal options.
+Our discovery lab and translational operations are based in Research Triangle Park in Durham, North Carolina, where we have lease that expires in 2028, with two five-year renewal options.
 We believe that our current and planned facilities are adequate to meet our needs for the foreseeable future, and that, should it be needed, suitable additional space will be available to accommodate any such expansion of our operations.